nolanlab/REDSEA/README.md

 ### Sanity plots

-To visually inspect if the parameters discribed in the previous section are optimal for your data, we provided with a flag in the script ```plotSanityPlots = 1```.
+To visually inspect if the parameters described in the previous section are optimal for your data, we provided with a flag in the script ```plotSanityPlots = 1```.
 Once set to 1, it will produce the pairwise combination scatter plots of all the compensated channels.
-User can use these plots to evaluate if the compensation is optimal (for example looking at CD4-CD8, CD3-CD20 etc.) It is suggested to run this first will **less** channels, find the optimal parameters, then run the full list.
+User can use these plots to evaluate if the compensation is optimal (for example looking at CD4-CD8, CD3-CD20 etc.) It is suggested to run this first with **less** channels, find the optimal parameters, then run the full list.

 <p align="center"><img width=45%% src="https://github.com/BokaiZhu/REDSEA/blob/master/media/Sanity_check_CD68_CD20.png"></p>